What are micronutrients?

 RBC folate and magnesium are clinically more significant than whole blood measures of these nutrients.
 6 RBC omega-3 and omega-6 fatty acid levels have been found to be markers of accelerated structural and cognitive aging.
 7

 Knowing both your extracellular and intracellular micronutrient levels are key to a thorough understanding of your nutritional requirements at a foundational level, which may contribute to your risk for disease, while simultaneously and positively impacting your overall health and well-being.

-The Vibrant’s Micronutrient test is the only test that provides a comprehensive extracellular and intracellular assessment of the levels of the most important vitamins, minerals, antioxidants, fatty acids, and amino acids.
+The only test that provides a comprehensive extracellular and intracellular assessment of the levels of the most important vitamins, minerals, antioxidants, fatty acids and amino acids.

-Vibrant’s micronutrient test is only available to order through your provider.
+Vibrant’s micronutrients test is only available to order through your provider.
 If your physician is not in our network, please contact us.